-We often talk about passwordless, and of course it is obvious that some of us may wonder how going passwordless is secure than having a password?
+We often talk about passwordless, and of course, some of us may wonder how going passwordless is more secure than having a password?
 Isn’t it like removing the combination to the safe for the sake of convenience?
-It is all about asymmetric cryptography, and for those who aren’t familiar with that term this article is an easy explanation.
+It is all about asymmetric cryptography, and for those who aren’t familiar with that term, this article is an easy explanation.

 The purpose of passwords

-Before we move to other alternative to passwords, we need to understand why we have passwords in the first place.
-Password is the mean to identify an individual.
+Before we move to another alternative to passwords, we need to understand why we have passwords in the first place.
+Password is meant to identify an individual.
 They establish that a person is exactly who they claim to be.
-Unfortunately, there are several reasons why password cannot be called a unique identifier.
+Unfortunately, there are several reasons why a password cannot be called a unique identifier.

 What is Wrong with Passwords?

-Another issue with password is that it doesn’t identify you as a person, it identifies what the user knows.
-Still, a user knowing something doesn’t necessary mean that it cannot be known to others.
+Another password issue is that it doesn’t identify you as a person, it identifies what the user knows.
+Still, a user knowing something doesn’t necessarily mean that it cannot be known to others.
 For example, a user entering a password can become a victim of shoulder surfing without their knowledge.
-Anyone can look over a user shoulder and get hold of the password they are entering.
+Anyone can look over a user’s shoulder and get hold of the password they are entering.
 On the other hand, if a user has something that they own, such as a hardware security key which is hard to replicate by others unless they have it in their possession.
-So why would anyone put their trust on passwords to protect their most critical and vital information?
+So why would anyone put their trust in passwords to protect their most critical and vital information?
 Password can easily be compromised.

-Despite its name, the public key, acts more as a keyhole rather than a key.
-The public key is unlocked with a digital signature, known as a certificate, created using the user private key,
+Despite its name, the public key acts more as a keyhole rather than a key.
+The public key is unlocked with a digital signature, known as a certificate, created using the user’s private key,

-With this method user password is never stored in a database for someone to access it.
-It only stored locally on user device.
-There is no way that someone can log in to application unless they have access to user personal device and can unlock the same.
+With this method, the user password is never stored in a database for someone to access it.
+It is only stored locally on the user’s device.
+There is no way that someone can log in to the application unless they have access to the user’s device and can unlock the same.

-Additonally with “asymmetric secret” there is nothing to write down or accidently revealing the same to others, which would allow them to access an individual account.
-Asymmetric secret is nothing like a password.
+Additionally with “asymmetric secret” there is nothing to write down or accidentally reveal the same to others, which would allow them to access an individual account.
+An asymmetric secret is nothing like a password.